swfans/swars/README.md

 There is also another way to build the executable using Minimal GNU for Windows.
 This one does not require autotools or configure script, but still needs all library dependencies to be accessible, and the toolchain to be in PATH environment variable.
-The executable built this way will have windows icon embedded.
 You may need to edit `Makefile.windows` to match your setup.

 We will create a debug build in this example: